| |

 Pulling peanut brittle with a fork.

-Cool and Store: Allow the peanut brittle to cool completely before breaking it into smaller pieces.
+Cool and Store: Allow the peanut brittle to cool completely, then break it into smaller pieces.
 Store your homemade peanut brittle in an airtight container at room temperature, where it will stay fresh for 6 to 8 weeks.

 Peanut Brittle